-At its closest point, the GBMA is around 7 kilometres from the Airport Site.
+At its closest point, the GBMA is around 7 kilometres from the Western Sydney International Airport (the Airport Site).
 It is a deeply incised sandstone tableland that encompasses around 1.03 million hectares of eucalypt-dominated landscape just inland from Sydney (UNESCO, 2022b).
 The Greater Blue Mountains comprises one of the largest and most intact regions of protected bushland in Australia and is noted for its representation of the evolutionary adaptation and diversification of the eucalypts in post-Gondwana isolation on the Australian continent (UNESCO, 2022b).
 It also supports an exceptional representation of the taxonomic, physiognomic and ecological diversity that eucalypts have developed: an outstanding illustration of the evolution of plant life (refer to Section 23.4.1.1 for further details).